 Keep it Away from Water Sources

-If you live beside a river, lake or pond, you should always avoid storing your charcoal close to water reservoirs.
-When doing so, you significantly reduce the chances of water passing through the charcoal and being absorbed.
-It can deactivate your charcoal for a long time until it finally dries and is ready for use.
+If you live beside a river, lake or pond, you should always avoid storing it close to water reservoirs.
+When doing so, you significantly reduce the chances of water passing through the substance and being absorbed.
+It can deactivate your material for a long time until it finally dries and is ready for use.

 stored best when other types of wood are above it